 - Monorail stations can be found at many places, including Epcot, The Grand Floridian Resort, Polynesian Resort, and Contemporary Resort.
 Google Disney monorail routes for diagrams and maps.
 Riding the monorail is free, parking outside of a monorail station should be free in most cases - most likely at a resort parking lot.

 - Ride the monorail around - because it's fun!
-Take in all the free scenery out the window which includes glimpses of Epcot, the Magic Kingdom (Cinderella's castle, Space Mountain, etc) and several resorts.
+Take in the scenery out the window which includes glimpses of Epcot, the Magic Kingdom (Cinderella's castle, Space Mountain, etc) and several resorts.

 - The Polynesian